evanbrumley/django-report-tools/README.rst

             return data

-Read on in the documentation (coming soon) for a full explanation and lots more examples.
+Read on in the documentation for a full explanation and lots more examples.

 Links